WhatMeWorry/Delivery/misc_notes/GitNotes.md

 ***
 Once in Visual Studio Code, performed a pull from the GUI and nothing happened.
-Had to go to TERMINAL.
-Turned out this was hidden:
+Had to go to TERMINAL and type:
 ```
 ~Delivery$ git pull
 Already up-to-date